 At the time of the discovery, the helmet from Mokre was much better preserved and suffered an unprofessional removal.
 Today, the helmet is heavily degraded and fragile.
 Due to the absence of rivets, handling the helmet is relatively difficult and time consuming.
 We evaluate the possibility of early breakdown of some elements as possible.
 Among the most significant defects of the helmet, we can name the missing iron elements (trident, rim, rosettes, socket), broken edges of segments S3 and S4 and the inside of the helmet, which is partly filled with preservatives.

 The dome takes on a spheroconic shape with a total height of 20.2 cm today.
 The dome had an oval cross-section, now reaching an internal dimension of 20 × 19 cm, and consists of four triangular segments, with the front and rear segments overlapping the sides.
 The length of the overlap of the segments was not the subject of our documentation, but it can be estimated that it is not longer than 2 cm.
 The width of the segments is approximately identical (S1: 13.2 cm, S2: 14.9 cm, S4: 15 cm).
 Due to the damaged condition, the circumference is difficult to measure, however, it is close to 63 cm, from which it can be concluded that the helmet was suitable for a wearer with a head circumference of approximately 56-57 cm.
-The weight of the helmet was not measured, in the current state it is possible to estimate it very roughly at 0.6-0.8 kg.
+The weight of the helmet in the current state is 1.172 kg.

 The side edges of the front and rear segments are provided with four decorative lobes, while the edges of the side segments are left unadorned.
 The segments, which are still preserved on the inside and covered with preservatives, are coated with sheets of gold-plated copper alloy, the folds of which are visible on the inside, where they extend to a distance of approximately 0.37-0.46 cm.
 Gilding is preserved only partially, usually at the sites of the original iron applications.
 In several places, the coating bears signs of abrasion coming from material analyzes, the conclusions of which are not available to us.
 Copper alloy plates are mechanically damaged and cracked (especially S1, S3).
 The segments are up to 0.2 cm thick at the edges, which also include the coating on both sides (S1: 0.17 cm; S2: 0.19 cm; S3: 0.17 cm; S4: 0.13-0.18 cm).
 The thickness of the iron parts of the uncoated segments is probably not far from 0.1 cm.
 The thickness of 0.25 cm, which is stated in the inventory card, does not correspond to reality.